-2019 details will be set closer to event day but similar to 2018 Ride Day Details below.
-Read below or print the Information Sheet for Ride start, packet pickup, parking, timelines, etc.
+2021 Ride Day details will be finalized closer to the event date but will be similar to shown below.
+Read below or print the for tentative Ride start, packet pickup, parking, timelines, etc.

 Already registered?
-Print and download your routes, cue sheets, GPS files and Ride Day information as it is finalized closer to event day.
+Print and download your routes, cue sheets, GPS files and Ride Day information prior to event day.
 We encourage Saturday packet pickup (one can pick up for others) and carpool or ride to the Sunday start if you live nearby.

 We’ll also have a limited supply of Lifeline100 Men’s and Women’s jerseys and windbreakers available for sale so come in Saturday before they sell out!